aigatech/GT-RAG/README.md

 # GT-RAG

-Scrapers with only firecrawl.
-Same format, great for LLMs.
+Scrapers using Scrapy with Data Processing.